 We are aware that the Coronavirus (COVID-19) and its associated measures will have a range of impacts on our students.
-While a large number of students may have left Aberystwyth, we are aware of a number who, for one reason or another, will remain in University or private accommodation during this period.

 We’re very aware that the current situation will for many be a sudden and abrupt period of change at a time which would otherwise have seen a lot of activity through organised events or informal friendship groups.
 The risk of loneliness and isolation in this period for everyone reminds us all of the importance of staying connected.

 Staying connected is regarded by many as one of the five main ways to maintain good wellbeing.
 We’ve created AberSU Covid-19 Peer Support | Cefnogaeth Cymheiriaid Facebook group

 to support this and we’re keen to support connections between students where we are able to do so.

 We’re also working with Sports Clubs and Societies to consider ways they can continue to engage with each other, albeit remotely.
 Further below we have some early ideas for ways in which students can stay connected but also activities that can be undertaken.

 There are a range of useful tools available for connecting with others beyond the usual Facebook, Twitter, Messenger and WhatsApp many of us are already used to using.

 Whilst it’s true that we can catch up in voice calls try using video chat platforms more.
 Seeing a person’s body language and facial expressions makes a real difference, and different surroundings will give you a sense of change and variety.